 6. Get comfortable!

 Do everything you can to make yourself feel comfortable.
-Bring a blanket, neck pillow, noise cancelling headphones, slippers, fuzzy socks, or anything within reason that makes you feel better.
+Bring a blanket, neck pillow, noise canceling headphones, slippers, fuzzy socks, or anything within reason that makes you feel better.
 Don’t worry about looking silly to others.
 I’ve seen people put on those spa face masks during the flight.
 So have no shame!

 7. Fly with an experienced friend or loved one.